danielbachhuber/gutenberg-plugin-compatibility/README.md

 * A WordPress user can perform the same functional task with Gutenberg active.
 For instance, the "Add Media" button doesn't exist in Gutenberg, but a WordPress user can add media with the inserter.
 Feature-parity, essentially.
 * There are no (obvious) errors when the WordPress plugin is active alongside Gutenberg.

+Some plugins are pre-classified as 'likely_yes' or 'likely_no' based on reasonable assumptions (e.g. a caching plugin probably doesn't expose editor-specific functionality).

 **_Why are you doing this?_**

 We want to make sure everyone can use Gutenberg when WordPress 5.0 is released.
 Plugin incompatibility is statistically one of the most likely reasons they won't be able to.
 Having this compatibility data will help us strategize the release process.